gregmajor/gregmajor.github.io/_posts/2015-09-03-basic-security.markdown

 Nobody likes the hassle of yet another email account, but when it comes to privacy we have to make tradeoffs.
 I keep my "trash" email which is what I use for anything I wouldn't care about being in the public domain.
 For my truly private email, however, I like [ProtonMail](https://protonmail.ch/).
 Alternatives include [SCRYPTmail](https://scryptmail.com/login) and [Tutanota](https://tutanota.com/).
 Be patient, however, as this is still an emergent area and most services have some pretty rough edges when compared to less secure options such as GMail and the like.

+## Use a Security-Oriented Live Operating System

+If you're in a truly hostile network environment, consider employing a live operating system with security at its very core.
+A live operating system is one that you can install to a DVD or USB drive and boot your computer with.
+You use you computer's hardware, but the operating system and software are isolated on that media.

+A very popular and security-minded live operating system is [Tails](https://tails.boum.org/) which stands for The Amnesic Incognito Live System.
+Download it, install it to a DVD or USB drive, boot off of it, and now all of your Internet traffic is routed through the Tor network and no data is stored on your computer at all.

 # Summary

 Twenty years ago getting online was a bit of a chore.
 It because much easier of course, but now we're coming full circle in that it takes extra effort on our part to be secure.
 Most people either don't know how to keep their data private and secure their computers.
 Worse yet, may people simply trust that the big names on the web will do the right thing and keep them safe.
 This is in spite of the almost daily headlines about security breaches and data leaks as well as stories from friends and neighbors about the horrors of identity theft.

 Complacency is our greatest vulnerability as an online community.
 The bad guys rely on the fact that most users are complacent about security and most companies tend to favor sexy new features rather than acting as responsible custodians of information.
 I hope these tips will get you thinking about how you use the Internet and take action to protect yourself.
+Better yet, why not pay a visit to that friend or relative that isn't as uber l337 as you are and help them out?

 Questions?
 Suggestions?
 Corrections?
 Hit me up!